risawitama/verbose-potato/README.md

-## What has a bed that you can’t sleep in?
-A river.
+## Just read a few facts about frogs.
+They were ribbiting.